A Healthy Approach to Juice for Toddlers (& Kids)

 Fiber in Juice

 A cup of regular orange juice contains about 0.5 gram of fiber.
 Orange juice with pulp contains a bit more.
-A cup of apple juice contains about 0.5 grams of fiber.
+In comparison, a cup of apple juice contains about 0.5 grams of fiber.
+Prune, grapefruit, and papaya juice are some of the highest-fiber juices you can buy.

 Juice as a Source of Hydration